Use Filter by Selection and Filter by Form while in a query's datasheet.

 in the Sort & Filter group of the Ribbon to enter Filter by Form mode, shown in Figure 3.3.

 Select values from the combo boxes or type values you want to search for in the field.
 If you want to see records where the Category is Trucks or SUVs, select Trucks from the Category drop-down list, select the Or tab at the bottom of the window, and then select SUVs from the Category drop-down list.
-To see records where Category is SUV and QtyInStock is 1, select SUV from the Category drop-down and type 1 in QtyInStock.
+Each Or tab represents a separate set of conditions, and a record is shown if it matches any one of those sets.
+To see records where Category is SUV and QtyInStock is 1, select SUV from the Category drop-down and type 1 in QtyInStock; placing both conditions on the same row combines them with AND so that only records meeting both are returned.
 Once you enter the desired criteria, click the Toggle Filter command to apply the filter.
 Enter as many conditions as you need using the Or tab.
-If you need even more advanced manipulation of your selections, you can choose Advanced .
-Advanced Filter/Sort from the Sort & Filter group of the Ribbon to get an actual Query by Example (QBE) screen that you can use to enter more-complex criteria.
+If you need even more advanced manipulation of your selections, you can choose Advanced > Advanced Filter/Sort from the Sort & Filter group of the Ribbon to get an actual Query by Example (QBE) screen that you can use to enter more complex criteria.
+The QBE screen is the same grid you use when designing a query, which shows how closely filtering and querying are related: a filter is essentially a lightweight, throwaway query applied to a result set that already exists.

 Filtering Access Database by 1) Form and 2) Selection